 - Future technical difficulties are not considered.

-- Requirement is not properly provided by the project manager to the team
+- Requirement is not properly provided by the project manager to the team member.

 - Miscommunication among project team member that results in delays.